-The Lookout is on the October Country Inn’s must-do-hike list (check us out).
-It is well known by Woodstock locals, and provides a great and rewarding opportunity for a half-day’s outing.
+The Lookout is on the October Country Inn’s must-do-hike list.
+It is well known Woodstock trail, and provides a great and rewarding opportunity for a half-day’s outing.
 Although the Appalachian trail provides the access to this stunning viewpoint, The Lookout itself is on private land outside of the Appalachian trail corridor.

 Once you get to The Lookout, upon breaking out of the woods at the end of a short spur off the Appalachian trail, you’ll find a weathered old cabin perched in a small rocky clearing.
 There’s a steep, wooden stairway that leads to an observation deck built on top of the cabin.
 From this deck, you get nearly 360 degrees of 100 mile Green Mountain views.
 Be sure and bring a lunch.
 This is a great spot for it.

-To get to The Lookout from the Woodstock area, first drive to the nearest trailhead which is off Greengate Road.
+To get to The Lookout from the Woodstock area, first drive to the trailhead for the Woodstock trail which is off Greengate Road.

 From the October Country Inn, go to the center of Woodstock.
 Take Route 12 North about 3.5 miles to Wayside Rd.
 Turn left and follow this dirt road.
 You will come to a pond on your right.
 Turn right at this intersection.
 After 1.7 miles Wayside Road will bear to the left at the intersection with School House Hill Road and then turn into Greengate Road but you wouldn’t know it if you weren’t paying attention to the streetsigns.
 Another mile on Greengate Road and the road makes a sharp bend to the right.

 On your left at this point, there’s an area that’s suitable for parking, and you’ll see a rutted, rocky, uphill trail leading into the woods beside a small brook.
 Now almost unrecognizable as a road, this trail used to be Lookout Farm Rd.